 However, during our bike rides, we’d always stop off at the harbour, as it was a really relaxing place to visit, while if you’ve never been before then it’s definitely something that should make your list.

-As it’s a little out of town, the majority of people I meet who visit Brighton claim they’ve never been to the Marina, so I’d like to push more people to head over and give it a try.
+As it’s a little bit out of town, the majority of people I meet who visit Brighton claim they’ve never been to the Marina, so I’d like to push more people to head over and give it a try.

 You can walk along the coastline to the marina, but if you don’t mind spending a bit of money, you can catch the 7 bus from Brighton station to the marina.